jayantsingh123/Prosper-Loan-Data/docs/README.md

 ## Summary
 Prosper Loan is a finace company, helping people to get rid of their high interest debts and live peacefully.
-But with every loan, comes a billion dollar question, ** what will be the APR?** Prosper loan promises to deliver on its promises. https://user-images.githubusercontent.com/27310613/85954413-0f066b80-b92c-11ea-9dbd-48da1a8f4262.png
+But with every loan, comes a billion dollar question, ** what will be the APR**?
+Prosper loan promises to deliver on its promises. https://user-images.githubusercontent.com/27310613/85954413-0f066b80-b92c-11ea-9dbd-48da1a8f4262.png

 In this analysis, relevant variables/feature that may affect the APR on the loan have been studied.
 Relevant pictures and graphs have been added to produce clarity.